 A filling is a way to restore a tooth damaged by decay back to its normal function and shape.
-Decayed tooth are usually treated by removing the decayed portion and then “fill” the area on the tooth where the decayed material was removed with filling material.
+Decayed teeth are usually treated by removing the decayed portion and then “fill” the area on the tooth where the decayed material was removed with filling material.
 By closing off spaces where bacteria can enter, a filling also helps prevent further decay.

 Fillings are also used to repair cracked or broken teeth and teeth that have been worn down from misuse (such as from nail-biting or tooth grinding).

 There are a variety of different materials that can be used for filling teeth.
 No one type of filling is best for everyone.
-What’s right for you will be determined by the extent of the repair, whether you have allergies to certain materials, where in your mouth the filling is needed, and the cost.
+What’s right for you will be determined by the extent of the repair, whether you have allergies to certain materials, wherein your mouth the filling is needed, and the cost.
 Considerations for different materials include:

 Gold fillings are made to order in a laboratory and then cemented into place.
-Gold inlays are well tolerated by gum tissues, and may last more than 20 years.
+Gold inlays are well-tolerated by gum tissues and may last more than 20 years.
 For these reasons, many authorities consider gold the best filling material.
 However, it is often the most expensive choice and requires multiple visits.